-My Cheesy Crustless Quiche Lorraine is a low-carb version of this classic French dish that's also gluten-free and could be South Beach Diet Phase friendly if you don't mind splurging on some bacon.
+My Cheesy Crustless Quiche Lorraine is a low-carb and Keto version of this classic French dish that's also gluten-free, low-glycemic, and could be South Beach Diet Phase friendly if you don't mind splurging on some bacon.
 Use the Recipes-by-Diet-Type Index to find more recipes like this.

 I went to college twice, graduating first in political science from the University of Utah and then later going back to get a degree in elementary education.
 While I was getting my teaching degree I worked part-time at a charming (and long-gone) Salt Lake City French restaurant called Le Parisien, and that's where I learned to love Quiche Lorraine.

 Most food lovers are probably familiar with traditional Quiche Lorraine, a French dish that has a flaky pastry crust filled with a custard that contains bacon, onions, and cheese.
 Doesn't that sound like it would taste amazing?
 My Cheesy Crustless Quiche Lorraine is a low-carb version that's just as delicious.
 In fact, I ate up all the leftovers from testing this recipe within a few days and eagerly look forward to making it again!